orthoseg/orthoseg/docs/user_guide.rst

 User guide
 ==========

-The main objective of orthoseg is to provide a simple to use but powerful API to do fast spatial operations on large vector GIS files.
+The main objective of orthoseg is to make it accessible to automatically digitize features on orthophotos.
+This manual will guide you through the process of setting up a new project, creating a training dataset, training a neural network and running a prediction on an orthophoto.

 Run sample project
 ------------------

 Once the installation of orthoseg and its dependencies is completed, you can run the sample project included.
-The project is an easy way to get started and should give a good idea on how you can start your own segmentation project.
+The sample project is an easy way to get started and should give a good idea on how you can start your own segmentation project.

 It contains: